WE REMEMBER THE POOR AND THE RICH, The WORKER AND THE MERCHANT...

 Notes on the List

-1st. column
+1st. column:

-:The trades or occupations in Polish.
-The Polish is written in English characters, and the original list is attached in the front page of this paperwork.
+in English characters, and the original list is attached in the front page of

 2nd. column:

-The translation of the trades to English.
-In the original list appears also a French translation.
+trades to English.
+In the original

 3rd. column:

-All the surnames and the first letter of the first name of all those who were recorded in Gabin to have a specific profession in the time of the directory (around 1925).
+letter of the first name of all those who were recorded in Gabin to have a

 4th. column: